January 6, 1896, sixteen women met in the Library Room of the Town

 Federation of Women's Clubs.
 To find out more about the State

 Federation, go toGFWCCT.org.

 raise money for local causes.
-This year's tour features five
+This year's tour features six

-handsome homes -- most of them vintage older homes -- as well as
+handsome homes -- most of them vintage older homes.

 Pictured is the Roderick-Stiles House, an 1812 center-hall